TerriaJS/terriajs/doc/customizing/search-providers.md

 Location search providers are used to search for locations on the map.
 TerriaJS currently supports two implementations of search providers:

 -   [`BingMapsSearchProvider`](#bingmapssearchprovider) - implementation which in background uses Bing Map search API
+-   [`CesiumIonSearchProvider`](#cesiumionsearchprovider) - implementation which in background use CesiumIon geocoding API
 -   [`AustralianGazetteerSearchProvider`](#australiangazetteersearchprovider) - uses `WebFeatureServiceSearchProvider`

 Each `LocationSearchProvider support following confing options